The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 Due to the aforementioned Meikyo changes that allow us to apply buffs more quickly, we have shifted from applying Fuka (formerly Shifu) first to applying Fugetsu (formerly Jinpu) first.
 Since we can apply Fuka on the second GCD, we lose less from applying it second.
 However, we gain a large amount of potency from its application GCD (Kasha when under Meikyo) under Fugetsu.

 When we don’t have Meikyo, the first buff that is up is often Fuka, the haste buff.
-I am using “haste” in this document to shorten the full effect, which is “reduces Weaponskill cast time and recast time, spell cast time and recast time, and auto-attack delay”.
-This buff means that our GCD timer will be reduced (to a maximum of 2.18, assuming no skill speed on gear) and that auto-attacks will happen more often while it is up.
+I am using “haste” in this document to shorten the full effect which is “reduces Weaponskill cast time and recast time, spell cast time and recast time, and auto-attack delay.”
+This buff means that our GCD timer will be reduced (to a maximum of 2.18, assuming no Skill Speed on gear) and that auto-attacks will happen more often while it is up.
 Note that this *does not* affect the damage over time from Higanbana.
 However, it does rotate you through your combos quicker to acquire more Sen and Kenki and minimize the opportunity to drop your buffs.

-Fugetsu is a 13% flat damage increase to all your abilities, including Higanbana’s damage over time portion.
+Fugetsu is a 13% flat damage increase to all your abilities, including Higanbana’s damage over time (DoT) portion.
 As such, you want to make sure that this buff is up every time you use Higanbana or Midare to take advantage of its enormous potency value, as Fuka doesn’t increase damage dealt.
-Coming from downtime with no buffs and three Sen up, you will want to prioritise Jinpu.
+Coming from downtime with no buffs and three Sen up, you will want to prioritize Jinpu.

 Lastly, Yukikaze would be the least significant combo out of the three in the opener, but one of the most significant throughout the fight.
 SAM’s opener relies on lining up the buffs and CDs to maximize damage with raid buffs, and Yukikaze offers no self-buff to Samurai.
 By starting Yukikaze, Samurai will end up not being able to have both Shifu or Jinpu up by the time raid buffs go out, as everything will be delayed by a combo.
-During the fight, Yukikaze is great to have as your only Sen up leading into downtime, as it allows you to get both buffs back up before using Midare.
+During the fight, Yukikaze is great to have as your only Sen up leading into downtime because it allows you to get both buffs back up before using Midare.
 It can also be used to help as an alignment tool.

 **Tip:** <span style="text-decoration:underline;">Remember Iaijutsu does not break combo.</span> If you need to reapply Higanbana but Fugetsu is down and you’re already sitting on one Sen, you can do a Hakaze > Jinpu > Iaijutsu > Gekko and you will have the Fugetsu buff applied on your Higanbana without wasting the Sen on the combo.

 ## Honing the Blade: Kenki and Potency

 If the Sen system and Ogi Namikiri and its 800 potency is what catches people’s attention with its flash, then SAM’s Kenki system is what makes the engine run and deal out damage over the fight.
 Kenki generation is 100% predictable and tied to your GCDs, and in an ideal world you want to finish a fight with 0 Kenki.
 As such, you will generate and expend similar amounts of Kenki over the same duration.
-To understand how much Kenki is worth to your damage, it may be preferable to use Potency/Kenki, and use your most common Kenki skill (Shinten) as a baseline.
+To understand how much Kenki is worth to your damage, it may be preferable to use potency/Kenki and use your most common Kenki skill (Shinten) as a baseline.

 |                    |                  |                                              |
 | ------------------ | ---------------- | -------------------------------------------- |